Prometheus Long-term Storage

 "range(start: v.timeRangeStart, stop: v.timeRangeStop)" returns the range defined by the Grafana UI, as opposed to a hard-coded value eg. '5m', '6h'

-Query output as JSON, since it's easier to read.
+Let's review the query output as JSON, since it's easier to read.

 {